-One of the ways that you can heal from drugs and alcohol abuse is with nutrition.
+Nutrition is one secret to healing after drug abuse .
 Substance abuse is linked to nutritional deficiencies in the body, posing a threat to mental and physical wellness.
-Getting better food into the body and reducing your intake of preservatives and high calorie/high-fat foods can help give back these nutrients.
+Getting better food into the body and reducing your intake of preservatives and high-calorie/high-fat foods can help give back these nutrients.

 Another way to heal the damage from drugs and alcohol is through exercise therapy.
 Exercise will naturally raise dopamine levels in the body, making you feel better.
 It will also begin to get your body into a better state of health, reducing body fat and getting your organs better oxygenated and your muscles on the path to facilitating your body functions better.
 Exercise has been shown to reduce stress, boost your immune system, and give you sounder sleep.

-Sleep is another important way to heal the body.
+Sleep is helpful for healing after drug abuse.
 As substance abuse whittles away your good sleep patterns, getting quality sleep can help you function and give your body a chance to rest and restore.
 Lack of good sleep can also fuel substance abuse cravings and make the body have even more insomnia.
 It’s a vicious cycle.
 By reducing stimulants in your day, especially near bedtime, you can give yourself better sleep, which will give your cravings a rest.

 Crestview is Portland’s Top Choice for Drug and Alcohol Treatment

 Crestview Recovery is an addiction treatment center that gives new meaning to the terms rehab center and recovery center.
-Call 866.262.0531 or come by to see how total wellness is incorporated into our recovery plans.
+Call 866.262.0531 or contact us online to see how total wellness is incorporated into our recovery plans.